discordjs/guide/guide/interactions/replying-to-slash-commands.md

 ## Receiving interactions

-Every slash command is an `interaction`, so to respond to a command you need to setup an event listener that will execute code when your application receives an interaction:
+Every slash command is an `interaction`, so to respond to a command you need to set up an event listener that will execute code when your application receives an interaction:

 ```js
 client.on('interactionCreate', interaction => {